ADHD Assessment for Women

 It also plays a vital role in the parts of the brain that relate to memory and word retrieval.
 Some women with ADHD find their cognitive function affected so drastically that they think they may be developing earlier dementia.

-During menopause, ADHD medication that once helped with cognitive function may not work as effectively as it once did, meaning that ADHD symptoms such as inattention, organisation, memory, and emotional regulation can be more severe.
+During menopause, ADHD treatment that once helped with cognitive function may not work as effectively as it once did, meaning that ADHD symptoms such as inattention, organisation, memory, and emotional regulation can be more severe.
 This may also lead to low mood or increased anxiety during or after the transition of menopause.

 Women with ADHD who are also experiencing the menopause can find that their work life, home life, relationships, and sleep patterns are severely affected.
 However, there are ways to cope and manage symptoms, and this is where Beyond can help.
 We understand the link between menopause and ADHD, and our specialist ADHD psychiatrists work to help women feel more in control and lead happier, healthier lives.